-All pupils, students, trainees and staff will be expected to read our ICT Acceptable Use Policies and sign the appropriate consent documentation before an account is created.

-Parents/carers of pupils in Key Stage 3 and 4 will also be asked to read and sign an ICT acceptable use policy before their child's account is created.
-We would also ask that parents/carers discuss the ICT acceptable use agreement with their child, where appropriate.

-Further staff guidance for personal use and social networking will be discussed as part of staff induction and safe and acceptable professional behaviour will be outlined in the Staff Acceptable Use policy.
-(Please also see Appendix A - Staff Guidance for Participating in Social Networking)
+- 3.2 All pupils, students, trainees and staff will be expected to read our ICT Acceptable Use Policies and sign the appropriate consent documentation before an account is created. - 3.3 Parents/carers of pupils in Key Stage 3, 4 and 5 will also be asked to read and sign an ICT acceptable use policy before their child's account is created.
+We would also ask that parents/carers discuss the ICT acceptable use agreement with their child, where appropriate. - 3.4 Further staff guidance for personal use and social networking will be discussed as part of staff induction and safe and acceptable professional behaviour will be outlined in the Staff Acceptable Use policy.
+(Please also see Appendix A -Staff Guidance for Participating in Social Networking)

-Etone College will ensure that:
+3.5 Etone College will ensure that:

-- The e-safety policy will be reviewed annually. - A member of the Leadership team has responsibility for e-safety in school. - The school appoints a member of the Governing Body to take lead responsibility for e-safety. - A member of school staff will be accredited with CEOP (Child Exploitation and Online Protection) training. - All members of the school community will be informed about the procedure for reporting e-safety concerns (such as breaches of filtering, Cyberbullying, illegal content). - The Designated Safeguarding Lead will be informed of any e-safety incidents involving Safeguarding concerns, which will then be acted on appropriately. - The school will manage e-safety incidents in accordance with the school's behaviour and Anti-Bullying policies where appropriate. - The school will inform parents/carers of any incidents of concern as and when required.
+- The e-safety policy will be reviewed annually. - A member of the Leadership team has responsibility for e-safety in school. - The school appoints a member of the Governing Body to take lead responsibility for e-safety. - A member of school staff will be accredited with CEOP (Child Exploitation and Online Protection) training. - All members of the school community will be informed about the procedure for reporting e-safety concerns (such as breaches of filtering, Cyberbullying, illegal content). - The Designated Safeguarding Lead will be informed of any e-safety incidents involving Safeguarding concerns, which will then be acted on appropriately. - The school will manage e-safety incidents in accordance with the school's behaviour policy where appropriate. - The school will inform parents/carers of any incidents of concern as and when required. - Where there is a cause for concern or fear that illegal activity has taken place or is taking place, then the school will contact the Children's Safeguarding Team for advice and/or escalate the concern to the Police. - The Police will be contacted if a criminal offence is suspected. - Any complaint about staff misuse must be directly reported to the Headteacher. - We work in partnership with Parents/Carers and pupils to resolve issues. - Any issues (including sanctions) will be dealt with according to the school's disciplinary,

-- Where there is a cause for concern or fear that illegal activity has taken place or is taking place, then the school will contact the Children's Safeguarding Team for advice and/or escalate the concern to the Police. - The Police will be contacted if a criminal offence is suspected. - Any complaint about staff misuse must be directly reported to the Headteacher. - We work in partnership with Parents/Carers and pupils to resolve issues. - Any issues (including sanctions) will be dealt with according to the school's disciplinary, behaviour and Safeguarding procedures. - All members of the school community will be reminded about safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos online which cause harm, distress or offence to any other members of the school community.
+- behaviour and Safeguarding procedures. - All members of the school community will be reminded about safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos online which cause harm, distress or offence to any other members of the school community.

-CYBERBULLYING
+4. CYBERBULLYING

-Cyberbullying can be defined as 'The use of Information Communication Technology, particularly mobile phones and the internet to deliberately hurt or upset someone' DCSF 2007.

-Many children, young people and adults find that using the Internet and mobile phones is a positive and creative part of their everyday life.
-Unfortunately, technologies can also be used negatively and we have a duty to safeguard all pupils and staff.

-When children are the target of bullying via mobile phones, gaming or the Internet, they can often feel very alone.
-This can be harmful, threatening and a great source of anxiety.

-Where bullying outside school (such as online or via text message/voicemail) is reported to school, it will be investigated and acted on.
+- 4.1 Cyberbullying can be defined as "using the internet, email, online games or any digital technology to threaten, tease, upset or humiliate someone else" (Childline.org.uk, 2018) - 4.2 Many children, young people and adults find that using the Internet and mobile phones is a positive and creative part of their everyday life.
+Unfortunately, technologies can also be used negatively and we have a duty to safeguard all pupils and staff. - 4.3 When children are the target of bullying via mobile phones, gaming or the Internet, they can often feel very alone.
+This can be harmful, threatening and a great source of anxiety. - 4.4 Where bullying outside school (such as online or via text message/voicemail) is reported to school, it will be investigated and acted on.

-Etone College will ensure that:
+4.5 Etone College will ensure that: